tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

   + Change the analyzer used at query time (`searchAnalyzer`)
   + Add or edit the synonymMap used at query time (`synonymMaps`)

-To make any of the above schema changes to an existing index, specify the name of the index on the request URI, and then include a fully-specified index definition with the new or changed elements.
+To make any of the above schema changes to an existing index, specify the name of the index on the request URI, and then include a fully specified index definition with the new or changed elements.

 When a new field is added, all existing documents in the index automatically have a null value for that field.
-No additional storage space is consumed until one of two things occur: a value is provided for the new field ([using merge](../addupdate-or-delete-documents.md)), or new documents are added.
+No additional storage space is consumed until one of two things occurs: a value is provided for the new field ([using merge](../addupdate-or-delete-documents.md)), or new documents are added.

 **Updates to a [`suggester`](/azure/search/index-add-suggesters)** have similar constraints: new fields can be added to a `suggester` at the same time fields are added, but existing fields cannot be removed from nor added to `suggesters` without an index rebuild.